 Argentina is a treat for anyone wanting to experience diverse climate.
 From hot deserts, dry forest, humid savannas, rainforests to cold plateaus and icy mountains where snow remains all year, Argentina's got everything that nature throws at us.

 Typically though, the northern regions are hotter, while Patagonia and further south is extremely cold.

 It will be a nice gesture if you bring items like books, pencils, color pens, toys and games, especially if you are volunteering in schools and orphanages.

-You can also bring things like chocolates, CD, T-Shirts to the host family.
+You can also bring things like chocolates, CD and T-Shirts to the project.